HEALTH CONCEPTS

 CERTAIN STRIKING CONCEPTS OF HEALTH OVER HISTORY

-3. World Health Organization’s concept of health, the amendments made over time.
+2. World Health Organization’s concept of health, the amendments made over time.
 Latest being- 1948 “physical, mental, and social well-being, and not merely the absence of disease and infirmity” 1986 Ottawa ‘a resource for everyday life, not the object of living’.
 Many sites give no clarity in this account and even confuse the reader.

 5. People wrongly interpreting health for fitness (Climbing high mountains, six pack abs, hundred pushups etc… and thousands of them) These are certainly signs of better health but it is precisely fitness rather than quality.

-6. Before all, beyond the reach of human probes or imagination, in the history of mankind lies various concepts which is still unknown to us and maybe we would never ever get any closer to them even in future.
+6. Before all, beyond the reach of human probes or imagination, in the history of mankind lies various concepts which is still unknown to us and maybe we would never ever get any closer to them in future.

 Changing concepts in modern medicine-